RobWiederstein/deployFromR/README.md

 # About

-This repo is an illustration on how to deploy a shiny app on the shinyapps.io platform.
+This repo is an illustration on how to deploy a shiny app on the shinyapps.io platform from the `./R` directory.

 # Key Points

 - install `app.R` in root folder.

-- include the commands within `app.R`.
+- include the commands within `./app.R`.

-- see the `launchApp.R` file.
+- see the `./R/launchApp.R` file.

 - install the code for the application in the `./R` folder.

 - run the command `rsconnect::deployApp()`.

-- Model for the repo was [Hadley Wickam, Mastering Shiny, Chapter 20](https://github.com/RobWiederstein/deployFromR).
+- model for the repo was from [Hadley Wickam, Mastering Shiny, Chapter 20](https://github.com/RobWiederstein/deployFromR).